cseanburns/journal-issues/manuscript.md

 mostly work through email and online systems that manage the peer review and publication processes.
-These systems mimic the print-based workflows journals used before the internet and the web.
-They have not been transformative even though they involve digital technologies.
+These systems mimic the print-based workflows journals used before the internet and the web, but these systems have not been transformative even though they involve digital technologies.
 Authors may type papers in
 word processing applications,